UK Stewardship Code Disclosure Statement

-The Code aims to enhance the quality of engagement between institutional investors and listed companies in the UK to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
-It sets out good practice on engagement with investee companies and is to be applied by firms on a "comply or explain" basis.
-The FRC recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.
+The Code aims to enhance the quality of engagement between institutional investors and companies to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
+It sets out good practice on engagement with investee companies and is to be applied by firms on a “comply or explain” basis.
+The Financial Reporting Council (“FRC”) recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.
 It is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases firms are required to explain why it is not appropriate to comply with a particular principle.

 The seven principles of the Code are that institutional investors should: